Do for Life

 - To rediscover stillness in a noisy world.

-true power lies not in destruction, but in restraint.
+Every strike that halts just before impact reminds us that true power lies not in destruction, but in restraint.

 To bow is to bow to yourself.

-To practice is to rediscover presence.
+To practise is to rediscover presence.

-This is not philosophy bound in books.
+This is not a philosophy confined to books.

 We invite you to step into this forgotten current.

-To experience practice as presence.
+Experience practice as presence.

-And presence as transformation.
+And to experience presence as transformation.

 Welcome to the roots.
 Welcome to yourself.